simondlevy/Hackflight/README.md

 have safety mechanisms that Hackflight lacks, which will help avoid injury to you and damage to your vehicle.

+Hackflight is currently supported in Linux only.

+## Design principles

 Hackflight attempts to maintain a simple relationship between the code and the elements of the flight-control dataflow diagram shown below.